videojs/font/README.md

 This project contains all of the tooling necessary to generate a new icon font for Video.js.
 The icons themselves are from Google's [Material Design Icons](https://github.com/google/material-design-icons).

+You can see an overview of the icons used in the default Video.js font here: https://videojs.github.io/font/

 ## Usage

 ```sh